-Ms. Leah Dawn Xiaowei Ye, aged 65, was appointed as an independent non-executive Director of the Company with effect from 1 April 2019.
-Ms. Ye was appointed as partner of Rimon Law with effect from 3 September 2020 and left Rimon Law on 6 March 2022 as she has been appointed as senior vice president, global affairs of Qualcomm Incorporated with effect from 7 March 2022.
-Ms. Ye was the managing partner of the Beijing representative office of Morgan Lewis & Bockius LLP, an international law firm, from 2014 to 2018.
-Ms. Ye was also the co-managing partner of the Beijing representative office of Bingham McCutchen LLP from 2011 to 2014 before it had a merger with Morgan Lewis & Bockius LLP.
+Ms. Leah Dawn Xiaowei Ye, aged 66, was appointed as an independent non-executive Director of the Company with effect from 1 April 2019.
+Ms. Ye was the senior vice president, global affairs of Qualcomm Incorporated from 7 March 2022 to 18 December 2023.
+Prior to that, she was a partner of Rimon Law from 3 September 2020 to 6 March 2022.
+Ms. Ye was the managing partner of the Beijing representative office of Morgan Lewis & Bockius LLP, an international law firm, from 2014 to 2018, and also the co-managing partner of the Beijing representative office of Bingham McCutchen LLP from 2011 to 2014 before it had a merger with Morgan Lewis & Bockius LLP.